 A creative midfielder whose moment of World Cup glory came with a stunning extra-time volley that delivered Australia its first Asian Cup title.

-James Troisi’s soccer career was a global journey defined by one unforgettable instant.
-The Adelaide-born attacker, known for his technical skill and vision, honed his craft in the youth systems of Newcastle United and Turkey’s Gençlerbirliği before embarking on a winding path through clubs in Turkey, Belgium, Italy, China, and Saudi Arabia.
-While he earned over 30 caps for the Socceroos, his name is eternally etched in Australian sports history for what happened in Sydney in 2015.
+James Troisi scored the winning goal in the 2015 Asian Cup final, giving Australia its maiden trophy.
+The Adelaide-born attacker honed his craft in the youth systems of Newcastle United and Turkey's Gençlerbirliği before winding through clubs in Turkey, Belgium, Italy, China, and Saudi Arabia.
+He earned over 30 caps for the Socceroos.
 In the Asian Cup final against South Korea, with the score locked in extra time, Troisi pounced on a loose ball in the box and lashed a left-footed volley into the net.
-The goal secured a 2-1 victory and gave Australia its maiden Asian Cup trophy.
+The goal secured a 2-1 victory.
 That explosive finish became the defining highlight of a professional journey characterized by adaptability and a flair for the dramatic on the international stage.

 1981–1996